ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 > Note: All of the above auto-generated bal files should not be modified.

-> Note: If you use other data stores like MySQL or Google Sheets, additional files is created to handle runtime configurations and script to setup the database/worksheet.
+> Note: If you use other data stores like MySQL or Google Sheets, additional files are created to handle runtime configurations and scripts to set up the database/worksheet.
 Since we are using `in-memory`, we don’t need any configuration and pre-setting up to run the application.

 ## Query your database with Persist Client